 8.9 In no event will TT’s liability to the Client under these Booking Conditions exceed the total price paid by the Client for the tour booked with TT.

 9.1 TT strongly recommends that Clients have comprehensive travel insurance.
-Insurance should cover, but not be limited to, cancellation fees and loss of deposit, damage to and loss of baggage and money, medical and hospitalisation expenses, repatriation or curtailment expenses due to illness, the need to return home because of an unexpected death or illness in the immediate family, evacuation expenses and accidental death or disability.
+Insurance should cover, but not be limited to, cancellation fees and loss of deposit or balance payment, damage to and loss of baggage and money, medical and hospitalisation expenses, repatriation or curtailment expenses due to illness, the need to return home because of an unexpected death or illness in the immediate family, evacuation expenses and accidental death or disability.
 Clients should obtain exclusion waivers where appropriate for adventure activities excluded in travel insurance policies.

 9.2 It is the Client’s sole responsibility to obtain the appropriate insurance cover as set out in clause 9.1 of these Booking Conditions.

 9.3 TT is not liable for any loss or costs incurred due to the Client’s failure to obtain adequate travel insurance, and the Client understands and accepts TT’s full cancellation fees as set out in clause 4 of these Booking Conditions will be applied.

 10. Prices, Payment, Surcharges